Having sex? Protect yourself with PrEP.

 If you’ve recently participated in high risk behavior, there are ways to protect yourself from HIV

-Through pharmacist driven administration of PEP, and the other strategies outlined by Governor Cuomo, ending AIDS in New York State is a feasible goal.
-The true impact of this bill will only be recognized as Mr. Cuomo’s plan and this pilot program progresses.
+Through pharmacist driven administration of PEP, and the other strategies outlined by NYS’s ETE Plan, ending AIDS in New York State is a feasible goal.